featurevisor/featurevisor/README.md

 Featurevisor is a solution for managing your feature flags and remote config.
 It's built for developers, by developers.

-It introduces a workflow that's fully git-based, where configuration is stored in YAMLs and changes are reviewed and merged via pull requests.
+It introduces a workflow that's fully git-based, where configuration is stored as YAMLs and changes are reviewed and merged via pull requests.

+The workflow results into a datafile (JSON file) that can be used by your application to fetch the latest feature flags and remote config, evaluated by Featurevisor SDKs.

 More documentation available at [https://featurevisor.com](https://featurevisor.com).